guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_nginx_oauth.md

 - Support for different authentication types in NGINX Ingress Controller including OAuth: [External OAUTH Authentication](https://kubernetes.github.io/ingress-nginx/examples/auth/oauth-external-auth/)

 That's it from me this time, thanks for checking in!
 If this article was helpful, I'd love to hear about it!
-You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page 😺
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼